jrey22600/Ball-and-Plate-Website/README.md

 	</p>

 ### 3.3 Programming
 The camera calibration program was provided for this project but a few small adjustments had to be made in order for the calibration to link with Matlab and Simulink.
-The figure below is the code used to calibrate the camera within Coppelia.
+Figure 7 is the code used to calibrate the camera within Coppelia.
 Further adjustments would be needed if the physical system was tested as well.
 These variations allow for adjustability if, for instance, the physical plate size varied from that of the Coppelia simulation.

 <p align='center'>
   <img src="Images/Carmera Calibration.png">
   Figure 7: Non-Threaded Camera Script
   </p>

 Within the main calibration program, three functions are being used.
 The first establishes the camera being used and allows for the coordinates to be printed internally of Coppelia.
 The second is just a cleanup code.
 While the third allows for the conversion of collected data.
-The final image, figure #, is the connection code which enables the coordinates to be transferred over to Matlab and Simulink.
+Finally, Figure 8 is the connection code which enables the coordinates to be transferred over to MATLAB and Simulink.

 <p align='center'>
   <img src="Images/Connection Code.png">